Mojo (comics): Other versions

-Mojo claims that he and the beings who populate Mojo World are "unique" in the sense that unlike the rest of the Marvel Universe, Mojo World has no parallel counterpart; this was documented in Exiles #18-19.
-However, alternate versions of Longshot and Mojo exist in the Ultimate Marvel continuity, and an alternate future reality of Mojo World, where the Spineless Ones were mistreated slaves, was featured in the "Shattershot" storyline.

 Ultimate Marvel

-In the series Ultimate X-Men, Mojo is not an alien but an ordinary human being named Mojo Adams.
-He is a well-dressed, obese albino television producer and political power in the nation of Genosha.
-He trapped a young mutant fugitive Longshot on an island where humans hunt him as part of a popular reality show "Hunt for Justice".
-This Mojo also has a Major Domo, a young, fit, human man with a family of his own.
-Later on he was seen working with Augustus "Gus" Beezer and hired Deadpool and his Marauders to capture the X-Men and bring them back to Krakoa where they were to be executed on live television by the Reavers.
-He kept Professor X captive and forced him to watch the entire show a la Clockwork Orange.
-His plans are foiled by the combined efforts of the X-Men and Spider-Man, who was also captured during his visit to the X-Mansion.
-It is unknown what happened to Mojo after this because Xavier seemed to have "taken care" of him during his escape.
+In the series Ultimate X-Men, Mojo is Mojo Adams, a human television producer based in Genosha.
+He traps young mutant fugitive Longshot on an island where humans hunt him as part of a popular reality show, "Hunt for Justice".
+Mojo hires Deadpool and his Marauders to capture the X-Men and bring them back to Krakoa, where they are to be executed on live television by the Reavers.
+Mojo is foiled by the combined efforts of the X-Men and Spider-Man, who was also captured during his visit to the X-Mansion.

+Age of Revelation

+In an alternate universe depicted in the "Age of Revelation" storyline, Longshot leaves Mojo's service and refuses to return unless his pay is raised.
+Major Domo later tells Mojo that Galactus' agent turned down a deal.
+Mojo caves and accepts Longshot's terms.